Joseph-Geneviève de Puisaye: First French invasion

 In England, he persuaded the British Prime Minister William Pitt to back an invasion of France to restore the monarchy.
 Puisaye volunteered to lead the expedition, requesting men, money and materials from the British government.
 He believed that such an invasion would lead to a general insurrection, which would restore the monarchy.
-While Pitt thought well of Puisaye's proposal, referring to him as a "clear and sensible man," Minister of War Henry Dundas took a more negative view of the proposed expedition.
+Pitt thought well of Puisaye's proposal, referring to him as a "clear and sensible man."
+Secretary of State at War William Windham also supported the expedition, and met regularly with Puisaye during its planning.
+Secretary of State for War Henry Dundas, in contrast, took a more negative view of the proposed expedition.
 In the end, Puisaye was provided with ships and equipment by the British government, but no soldiers.
 De Puisaye tried to arrange a force of 15,000 men, but on his invasion date of 8 June 1795 only some 3,500 men appeared.

 The force crossed the English Channel, landing on the Quiberon peninsula, where 2,500 men met them, giving Puisaye a total force of 6,000.
 The force relied on expected support from the peasants, but this was not forthcoming.
 The British recognised Puisaye as the commander of the force, but French royalist forces recognised the Comte d'Hervilly as the commander of the forces, and internal power struggles plagued the unit.
 With its leadership divided, the force did little, and republican forces attacked Puisaye's expedition while it was still on the peninsula, unready to fight.
 The royalists suffered defeat, with thousands of men drowning while trying to escape; those who surrendered were immediately executed.
 Puisaye escaped to England, claiming the need to save official correspondence, although he was accused of cowardice.